funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 At Large Members

-Hayley Love F21-Sp24 At Large (3 years) - EHHS
+Hayley Love F24-Sp27 At Large (3 years) - EHHS

-Susan Kendrick F21-Sp24 At Large (3 years) - HSS
+Dana Branson F24-Sp27 At Large (3 years) - HSS

-Joe Murphy F21-Sp24 At Large (3 years) - STEM
+Fidel Atuo F24-Sp27 At Large (3 years) - STEM

-Vacant F21-Sp24 At Large (3 years) - HSS
+Suhair Amer F24-Sp27 At Large (3 years) - HCBC

 Student Representatives

-Kristina Allen F23-Sp24 Graduate Student
+Kristina Allen F24-Sp25 Graduate Student

 Charge: To oversee the Funding for Results (FFR) program established by the University in 1996.
 Team Members are responsible for reviewing all FFR proposals submitted by faculty and professional/administrative staff, recommending funds to those receiving the highest rankings, reviewing the interim and final reports of funded projects, overseeing the funding and reports from the Student Professional Development program, and for the ongoing review and development of the FFR program as it evolves.

-Membership: The committee shall consist of a minimum of 24 members with preference given to members with a working knowledge of the University Planning and Budget Review Committee.
+Membership: The committee shall consist of a minimum of up to 24 members with preference given to members with a working knowledge of the University Planning and Budget Review Committee.
 There will be at least one graduate student (one-year appointment); two undergraduate students (one-year appointment); one dean; one department chairperson; one faculty representative from each of the colleges, Kent Library; one representative from the Professional Staff Council; and one representative from the CTS Staff Council.
 Regular appointments will be for a three-year term on a staggered basis.
 The Provost may appoint an additional five (5) at-large members.
-The Vice President for Enrollment Management & Student Success and Vice Provost will serve as non-rotating ex-officio members.
+The Vice President for Enrollment Management and Student Success and Vice Provost will serve as non-rotating ex-officio members.
 Committee members may serve a second term but no more than two consecutive terms.
 Chair to be appointed by Provost.

 Student Professional Development Fund

 A goal in the University's Strategic Plan is that all students will have meaningful experiential learning as part of their education.
 Southeast has established, as part of its Campus-level FFR Program, a fund to support professional experiences for students.
-The fund helps make possible the participation by students in real-world, professional presentations of the results of research and other creative work.
+The fund helps make possible the participation of students in real-world, professional presentations of the results of research and other creative work.
 The program supports travel, lodging, and other expenses related to these activities (subject to university policies governing faculty/staff travel) on a competitive basis.
 This program is run directly by the Funding For Results Team as a permanent program.

 • This fund is designed to support student professional activities, including presentations, recitals, exhibitions, and similar creative activities on the regional, state, national, or international level.
-Students must demonstrate that their presentations or products from creative activities have been reviewed by methods appropriate to the discipline e.g. abstract, try out, submission of a tape or examples of the work to be presented and accepted by the sponsor of the activity.
+Students must demonstrate that their presentations or products from creative activities have been reviewed by methods appropriate to the discipline e.g. abstract, tryout, submission of a tape, or examples of the work to be presented and accepted by the sponsor of the activity.
 Funds will not be allocated for attendance only or for presentations that have not been subjected to a review process.

 • All currently enrolled undergraduate and graduate students are eligible to apply for funds from the Student Professional Development Account.
 Funds available for graduate students will not exceed twenty percent of total funds.
 Professional activities supported by this fund must take place while the student is currently enrolled or before June 30 for students graduating in the spring.